ubyssey/volunteer/installation/docker.md

 ## Clone repositories

 We will now download `ubyssey.ca` and `dispatch` projects.
-This is the github repository (https://github.com/ubyssey).
+This is the github link (https://github.com/ubyssey).

 ```bash
 # Inside ubyssey-dev dir